-Chad Rubel, editor: "My first car had a wonderful safety feature: You could never lock your keys in it since you needed the key to lock it.
+Chad Rubel, production editor: "My first car had a wonderful safety feature: You could never lock your keys in it since you needed the key to lock it.
 When I got the car, there was one significant problem: I didn't know how to drive a stick.
 The lessons with my father didn't go well, but eventually I learned that life skill.
 And now, I only want to drive automatics."

 First car: 1980 Pontiac Sunbird, very used.

-Matt Avery, multimedia coordinator: "As the primary videographer for Cars.com, shooting cars is second nature to me.
+Matt Avery, multimedia editor: "As the primary videographer for Cars.com, shooting cars is second nature to me.
 In my role, I’ve been able to combine my two passions — media and cars.
 I’ve worked as an ASE-certified technician for both BMW and Mercedes-Benz while living on the East Coast.
 I graduated with a degree in electronic media and film from Towson University and began working as an assistant writer and production assistant for 'MotorWeek.'
 Whether it be the Rolls-Royce Phantom or Toyota Sienna, nothing brings me more satisfaction than infusing creativity into my shots to highlight the car or truck I’m shooting.
 If the viewer enjoys what he sees, I’m happy and know it was a job well done. "